 “A figure describing these sub-samples along the AMAX time series is available in supplementary material (figure 3).”

-Bonne idée, en fait il suffirait d’ajouter les « time slices » à cette figure qui existe déjà.
-A mettre en supplementary material ?

 Section 5.1: Add a note about historical data and information given the settlement history of Tarascon (town hall in 1640s; Chateau de Tarascon in 1400s) and knowledge that large floods happened in 1840 and 1856, relevant for flood frequency.
 This additional information should suggest the start year could be easily extended before 1816.

-Pas très sûr de comprendre ce qu’il veut dire.
-Je dirais que ça vaut le coût de mentionner en 5.2 que des données pré-1816 existent mais qu’elles ne sont pas mentionnées ici (voire même qu’elles feront l’objet d’un autre article).
-Mais je ne vois pas ce que ça viendrait faire en section 5.1 (Usefulness of disentangling the various sources of uncertainty in FFA).

-Ensuite, de là à dire que l’année de départ pourrait commencer avant 1816, il y va fort, puisqu’on serait dans ce cas obligés de faire appel au concept de seuil de perception. Ça me semble largement hors-sujet.

 We explained at the end of section 5.2 that additional information on historical floods is available since 1300 in the HISTRHONE database.
 However, the information before 1816 is not exhaustive and the discharge of those floods is not known.
 Therefore, the extension of the sample before 1816 requires the formalization of statistical assumptions to guarantee the exhaustiveness (such as perception threshold) and additional work to determine the discharge of those historical floods.
 This additional work is in progress and is part of Mathieu LUCAS PhD.

 We added a sentence at the end of section 5.2 (line 633):